 The Gokyo Lakes, a World Heritage Site, is a true highlight of our EBC and Gokyo Lakes trek itinerary.

 Six main lakes make up the Gokyo Lakes, with Thonak Lake being the largest.
-The lakes are the world’s highest freshwater lake system.
-They're an otherworldly sight: pale blue water completely surrounded by barren slopes and snow-capped peaks.
+The lakes are the world’s largest freshwater lake system.
+They're an otherworldly sight: pale blue water surrounded by barren slopes and snow-capped peaks.
 Or, in winter, pale water surrounded by a world of white.

 One of the beautiful Gokyo Lakes, where we spend two nights during the Everest Base Camp trek